konni332/rustyforge/README.md

 ## Current Features

-- Parsing `rustyforge.toml` configuration file
+- Parsing the `RustyForge.toml` configuration file
-- Automatically determining `.c` files to compile based on timestamps and header dependencies
 - Compiling individual `.c` files to `.o` files with correct include paths
 - Linking `.o` files into the final executable
 - Cross-platform support (Windows/Linux) with proper handling of paths and executable extensions
 - Uses `gcc` as the compiler
+- Hash-based caching, to avoid unnecessary compilation (including `.h` files)
+- Parallel compilation, for faster builds
 - Support for linking static and dynamic libraries
-- Hash-based caching, to avoid unnecessary compilation
-- Parallel compilation, for faster builds
+- Support for building static and dynamic libraries
 ---

 ## Planned Features

-- Support for building static and dynamic libraries
 - Test targets and automated test execution
-- Advanced configuration options (build types, cross-compilation, custom flags)
-- Logging and debugging options for better traceability
-- CLion plugin for automatic management of `rustyforge.toml` and seamless IDE workflow
-- Syntax highlighting and autocomplete for `rustyforge.toml` in IDEs
+- Cross compilation
+- Support for more compilers (`clang` `tcc`)

 ---

 ## CLion Plugin (Planned)

-- Goal: Automatically detect and add new source files to build configuration
+- Automatically detect and add new source files to the build configuration
 - Show build errors directly in the IDE
-- Facilitate easy maintenance of `rustyforge.toml`
+- Facilitate easy maintenance of `RustyForge.toml`
-- Implementation language: Kotlin (recommended for JetBrains plugins)
-- Effort: Medium – basic version realistic within a few weeks
+- Syntax highlighting and autocomplete for `RustyForge.toml`

 ---